CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 In this example, we use:

-• Multiple Jobs are concurrent by default but can use needs for time dependency
+Multiple jobs run concurrently by default but can use

 Repo Secrets — Add SLACK_BOT_TOKEN

-• For creating a Slack App and setting message permissions, you can refer to my previous article
+- For setting up a Slack App and configuring message permissions, you can refer to my previous article.

 Repo Variables — Add SLACK_TEAM_CHANNEL_ID

-After committing the file to the main branch of the Repo, return to Actions and manually trigger it:
+After committing files to the repo’s main branch, go back to Actions and trigger it manually to test:

-It will automatically trigger daily in the future.
+It will be automatically triggered daily in the future.

 Actions → Pull Request Automation — Daily Checker → Run workflow → Branch: main → Run workflow.